-From my research and experience Samadhi is a term that is not easily transliterated into any language much less English.
-The word possesses many facets which compiled together give understanding of the whole.
+From my research and experience, Samadhi is a term that is not easily transliterated into any language much less English.
+The word possesses many facets which compiled together give an understanding of the whole.
 Below I’ve compiled a list of all the components that compromise the meaning of Samadhi.

 1. Equanimity of thought – meaning one no longer has random thoughts pulsating throughout the mind.
 The mind is only reactionary to thoughts created by the self.